ZaidAfane3/phase2-docs/README.md

 # Infra Setup :
-The infrastructure is built with terraform in a modular using Google Cloud Servie (GCS) buckets.
+The infrastructure is built with terraform in a modular structure utilizing Google Cloud Service (GCS) buckets for statefiles

-A bucket was created for the terrafrom statefile and rhw following resources are created.

 ## vpc:
 This module creates the network to run the k8s cluster in along with it's subnets and the main firewall rules.